serenity-dojo/java-streams/tasks.md

 The unit tests you need to make pass are defined in [Module_2](src/test/java/streams/exercises/moneymanager/tasks/Module_2.java).

+### Hints

+You can find the minimum and maximum values in a stream using [min()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/DoubleStream.html#min--) and [max()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/DoubleStream.html#max--).

 ## Module 3 - Finding transactions
 In this module you will implement a new class, [FindASampleTransaction](src/main/java/streams/exercises/moneymanager/FindASampleTransaction.java), which will find an example of a transaction matching certain criteria.

 The tasks in this module are:
     - Find an example of a transaction that exceeds a certain amount (either a deposit or a withdrawal)
-    - Find an example of a transaction for a given counterparty that exceeds a certain amount (either a deposit or a withdrawal)
+    - Find an example of a transaction for a given counter-party that exceeds a certain amount (either a deposit or a withdrawal)

-The unit tests you need to make pass are defined in [Module_4](src/test/java/streams/exercises/moneymanager/tasks/Module_3.java).
+The unit tests you need to make pass are defined in [Module_3](src/test/java/streams/exercises/moneymanager/tasks/Module_3.java).

+### Hints

+You can find the first element in a stream by using the [findFirst()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#findFirst--) method.
+But first, you need to [filter](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#filter-java.util.function.Predicate-) the stream so that it only contains transactions that match the criteria you are interested in finding.
+You can see an example of the `filter()` method in action [here](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html).

 ## Module 4 - Grouping by counterparty
 The transactions we receive have both a description and a counterparty.